RCL-lab/sha1_pynq/README.md

 ## Building the Project  (optional)

-To regenerate overlay hardware design for Pynq-Z1 board run this command on your terminal from the project folder.
+To regenerate overlay hardware design for Pynq-Z1 board run this command on your terminal from the project folder on host machine.

 `cd boards/Pynq-Z1/ && make`